MARIN HEADLANDS (MARINCELLO, BOBCAT, AND MIWOK TRAILS)

 Route: Loop

-Paradise Loop is one of the top-notch mountain biking trails San Francisco has to offer.
+One of the best mountain biking routes in San Francisco is Paradise Loop.
 Cyclists just love “doing Paradise” to savor the splendor of the city.
 There aren’t any difficult climbing areas, just several mild ups and downs.
 The quiet route offers spectacular views of iconic S.F. landmarks such as the Golden Gate Bridge.
 Not to mention, you'll be starstruck by the dizzying array of multi-million dollar homes situated along the Tiburon Peninsula.

 The route starts on the Tiburon Historical Trail, following the old railroad tracks along the shore.
 As you pedal on, you’ll discover gorgeous views of Sausalito, looming Mount Tam, and Richardson Bay.